 Please do not harass wildlife in an attempt to photograph it.

-Manipulation of images, either ?lm or digital, should be limited to conventional darkroom techniques or basic sharpening and cropping.
-Images should contain only the subject matter as originally seen through the view?nder.
+Manipulation of images, either film or digital, should be limited to conventional darkroom techniques or basic sharpening and cropping.
+Images should contain only the subject matter as originally seen through the viewﬁnder.
 Multiple exposures, digitally stitched photos, high dynamic range images and photos containing any manipulated or added content will not be accepted and should not be entered.

-Entries may not contain any text or images aside from that contained in the subject matter.
-Date stamps, signatures, frames and trail camera information are not permitted, regardless of whether they are added during or after the image is photographed.
+Entries may not contain any text aside from that contained in the subject matter.
+Date stamps, signatures and trail camera information are not permitted, regardless of whether they are added during or after the image is photographed.
 Original images may be cropped to eliminate date stamps or other text.

 An entrant must hold all rights to a photograph.
 Photos previously published or pending publication, or that violate or infringe upon another person’s copyright, are not eligible.
 Please do not infringe on the rights of property owners in an attempt to photograph animals.

-Click the Enter a Photo link to submit a photograph.
-Only JPEG files smaller than 2 MB will be accepted for upload.
+Visit ncwildlife.org, click on the Photo Competition link in the sliding icon bar, and then click the Enter a Photo link to submit a photograph.
+Only JPG ﬁles smaller than 2 MB will be accepted for upload.
 Upload your photo using the online entry form on the website.
 Repeat this process for each photo entered.
 Entrants may submit a maximum of two (2) photos per category.

-The competition begins at 8 a.m. on Monday June 3, 2013.
-Entries must be uploaded by 5 p.m. on Sunday, Sept.
-1, 2013.
-Entrants may verify receipt of entries by checking www.ncwildlife.org and clicking the Photo Competition link to view a text list of all entries.
+The competition begins at 8 a.m. on Monday, June 1, 2015.
+Entries must be uploaded by 5 p.m. on Thursday, Sept.
+3, 2015.
+Entrants may verify receipt of entries by checking ncwildlife.org and clicking the Photo Competition link to view a text list of all entries.

 An image may be entered in only one category.
-For instance, if a photo of a preening wood duck might be in Birds or Animal Behavior.
-You must choose the one category in which you want the image to compete.
+For instance, if a photo of a preening wood duck might ﬁt in Birds or Animal Behavior, you must choose the one category in which you want the image to compete.

 Entrants in the youth categories must be the appropriate age for the category entered on the closing date of the competition.
 Once a youth photographer has entered two photos in the proper youth category, they may enter other photos in any other categories they wish.

-- Grand prize: Your photo published on the cover of the January 2014 issue of Wildlife in North Carolina magazine, plus $200.
+Grand prize: Your photo published on the cover of the January–February 2016 issue of Wildlife in North Carolina magazine, plus $200.

-By entering the Wildlife in North Carolina 2013 Photo Competition, entrants grant all sponsors the right to publish and use submitted photographs in print or electronic form to promote the competition.
-Reproduction of entries will include photographer credit.
+By entering the Wildlife in North Carolina 2015 Photo Competition, entrants grant all sponsors the right to publish and use submitted photographs in print or electronic form to promote the competition.
+Reproduction of entries will include the necessary photographer credit.

 Entrants agree that if their submission is selected as a winner, they grant all sponsors the right to display their photograph(s) at venues including but not limited to the N.C.
 Museum of Natural Sciences.
 Exhibition of entries will include photographer credit.

 Entrants will be asked on the online entry form if their photo was taken in a North Carolina state park.
 All such entries will be provided to the N.C.
-Division of Parks and Recreation for possible usage in public information or promotional materials, park displays or agency press releases to various statewide media outlets.
-Any such usage will include photographer credit.
+Division of Parks and Recreation for possible usage in public information/promotional materials, park displays or agency press releases to various media outlets.
+Any such usage will include the necessary photographer credit.

 Winners will be required to provide original source material—slides, high-resolution digital ﬁles or negatives—for reproduction in the magazine and for exhibition prints.
 Original digital ﬁles of winning photos must be accompanied by a color print of at least 4x6 inches.